Call Schmierlaw to See if We Can Help Restore Your 2nd Amendment Right to Bear Arms

 The majority decision was handed down by Judge Scalia who held that regardless that the opening line of the 2nd Amendment sates, “A well regulated Militia, being necessary to the security of a free State,” was a preamble and that the Constitution conferred a citizens’ right to bear arms.

-The right to bear arms is first adopted in there 1689 English Bill of Rights and then later adopted in the American Bills of Rights.
+The right to bear arms is first adopted in 1689 in the first ever English Bill of Rights and then later adopted in the American Bills of Rights.

 While government can not completely restrict gun ownership, Justice Scalia, who wrote the Heller decision, recognized that while the 2nd Amendment conferred the right to possess a firearm, like shouting fire in a crowded theatre, certain rights can be reasonably restricted.
 As such, there could be common sense restrictions in certain situations.
 In Michigan, possession of guns in certain areas like courthouses in prohibited and possession by certain persons is also prohibited